BranchMetrics/Branch-iOS-Invite-SDK/README.md

+# THIS REPO IS DEPRECATED

+This repo is no longer supported by Branch, however the code should still be working fine if implemented using the documentation below.
+Branch will not be able to assist with troubleshooting or resolving any bugs with this code.

 # Branch-iOS-Invite-SDK

 The purpose of this SDK is to provide an out-of-the-box functional 'invite feature' for apps consuming the Branch SDK that want to utilize a standard invite feature in their app.